 However, the ego is not always your friend.
 It typically bows to the whims of your habitual subconscious which in turn has often been deceived by external influences; (parents, teachers, media, political and religious leaders etc).

-Case in point: Look where Carnegie, Rockerfeller and the AMA have gotten us to! –
+Case in point: Look where Carnegie, Rockefeller and the AMA have gotten us to! –

 “One person dies every 37 seconds in the United States from cardiovascular disease.” ~ Centers for Disease Control and Prevention

-This healing meditation to open your chakras and bring them into balance will help you lower stress levels and, subsequently, reduce the risk of heart disease.
+This 10-minute meditation to open your chakras and bring them into balance will help you lower stress levels.
+Lower levels of stress can help to reduce the risk of heart disease.

-You can achieve power over your conscious mind by meditating on your chakra system and bringing the energies in line with positive emotional thought.
+You can achieve power over your conscious mind by meditating on your chakra system and bringing the energies in line with positive emotional thoughts.